ProjectMitosisOS/mitosis-core/stress-test/README.md

 The log prints the total throughput of one machine.
 For example, the average throughput per machine is **130922** requests/s and there are 10 clients currently running the benchmark.
 The whole throughput is **130922x10=1309220** requests/s.

-Reference throughput on val01 (server) and val02-val09,val12,val14 (clients).
+Reference throughput on val01 (server) and val02-val09,val12,val14 (clients), each with 12 threads

 | number of client machines | rpc throughput (requests/s) |
 |---------------------------|-----------------------------|